 “It’s all online now.
 Joe got me Kindle for Christmas and it’s been fabulous.
 There like a million books on it and it weighs less than an iPad – Genius.”

 The truth feels cold and hard.
 It leaves an unpleasant taste in my mouth.

 And you’ve all killed it.

 Sitting alone and watching people walk past the store, devices in hand, has made a particular idea stick in my mind.

-Maybe print is dead in the ground, with each piece of its flesh rotted away only bare bones remaining, but it shouldn’t have gone so quietly.
+Maybe print is dead in the ground, but it shouldn’t have gone so quietly.
 It could have kicked up a fuss, made a scene.
 Perhaps then we wouldn’t have mindlessly let it die.
 A papercut bleeding out to an agonising slow death.